Insurance Policies and Annuities

 (1) Maintain a system of supervision and control to insure compliance with the requirements of this part that shall include at least the following:

-(A) Inform its producers of the requirements of this part and incorporate the requirements of this part into all relevant producer training manuals prepaid by the insurer;
+(A) Inform its producers of the requirements of this part and incorporate the requirements of this part into all relevant producer training manuals prepared by the insurer;

 (B) Provide to each producer a written statement of the company's position with respect to the acceptability of replacements providing guidance to its producer as to the appropriateness of these transactions;